Francisco Bustamante: Early life

-Professional career
+Career

 Bustamante has won titles including the Munich Masters, the German Nine-ball Championship, and the All Japan Championship.

 With his win in Tulsa, Bustamante became champion of the 1998 Camel Pro Billiards Series year-long point fund.
 He then finished the season by winning the Columbus 10-Ball Open and becoming the first player to win three Camel titles in one season.
 His Columbus 10-Ball title completed the first ever Camel trifecta, with titles in each of the three games contested on the Camel Pro Billiards Series: eight-ball, nine-ball and ten-ball.
 Known for his flamboyant style at the table and behind-the-back shots, Bustamante also holds the world record for having the most powerful break shot.

 In 1999, Bustamante finished third in the WPA World Nine-ball Championship after losing to Efren Reyes, who went on to win.
 A few months later he won the International Challenge of Champions.
 He won that tournament again three years later.

 The next year, Bustamante won the Motolite 9-ball Tournament, an event held in the Philippines, beating Antonio Lining.
 The victory prize was $30,000, the largest first prize offered in a Philippine-held tournament at that time.

 In 2002, Bustamante received a phone call from his wife during the World Pool Championships, informing him that his daughter, who was less than a year old, had died.
 Bustamante considered forfeiting his contention at the tournament to return to the Philippines, but some people around including fellow countryman Efren Reyes convinced him to go on.

 On his way to the final, Bustamante beat Antonio Lining in the last 16, Efren Reyes in the quarter finals, and Ching Shun Yang in the semis.
 In the final, he met Earl Strickland, twice winner of the tournament.
 After leading for most of the match, Bustamante lost the match 17–15.